Private IRBs: WCG IRB, Inc. (formerly Western IRB or WIRB), and Advarra (former Chesapeake, Quorum, Schulman)

 IMPORTANT NOTE: The UCSF HRPP will not issue approval letters for studies reviewed under this MOU.
 Investigators should use the approval letter from the Community Medical Centers’ IRB to document IRB approval.

-The PI will be responsible for submitting the study to the UCSF IRB and the private IRB.
+UCSF has reliance agreements with several private IRBs.
+If a study is eligible for private IRB review and the PI chooses this option, the PI will be responsible for submitting the study to the UCSF IRB and the private IRB.
 These submissions can occur in parallel, but the private IRB will not review the study until UCSF has confirmed that the study is eligible.

 - Surgical techniques or procedures

 - Investigational radiologic procedures